bbc/tams/docs/appnotes/0022-transform-architectures.md

 ### Extension - Pre-emptive Transcode

 Implementations may wish to pre-empt future requests.
-When Segments in Flow containing virtual Segments are requested, the implementation may transcode virtual Segments in close temporal proximity to the requested Segments.
+When Segments in a Flow containing Virtual Objects are requested, the implementation may transcode Virtual Objects in close temporal proximity to the requested Segments.
 How far and in which direction implementations pre-emptively transcode will depend on expected usage patterns and the speed of the transcode.

 ### Extension - Other Forms of Transform

-While the registration of Flows described in this approach only lends itself to transcode and transpackage operations, the broader concept of Virtual Segments may be applied to other forms of transform.
+While the registration of Flows described in this approach only lends itself to transcode and transpackage operations, the broader concept of Virtual Objects may be applied to other forms of transform.
 How such transforms are registered is not described here.